Charlotte Workers’ Compensation Lawyers

 - Reporting your injury or illness to your employer.
 If you suffer a work-related injury or illness, tell your employer as soon as possible.
 If you require emergency care, you may ask a family member or a co-worker to tell your supervisor as soon as possible.
 Our attorneys will prepare the required written notice you need to file with your employer and the Industrial Commission.
 It will include the date of the accident or the onset of symptoms and a brief description of what happened and how you were injured.

 - Filling out the state’s forms.
 Our workers’ comp lawyers make sure all the necessary forms are filled out and turned in to the North Carolina Industrial Commission to start the process of getting your bills paid and making sure you receive the other benefits you are entitled to under the law.

 - Making sure your claim is solid.
 It is essential that you follow your doctor’s instructions carefully.
 Fill medications and take them on schedule, attend all follow-up appointments, and go to any specialists or testing your doctor recommends.
 If you do not follow your doctor’s instructions, your health may be at risk and your claim for workers’ compensation may be challenged.

 - Providing assistance if your claim has been denied or you need to request a hearing.
-Our work compensation lawyers will provide skilled representation through the entire claims process, including fighting for your rights to compensation in hearingsbefore the Industrial Commission.
-We make sure the work you return to is suitable, fits within any physical restrictions set by your treating physician and is not make work designed to cut off your benefits under the law.
+Our Charlotte workers’ comp lawyers will provide skilled representation through the entire claims process, including fighting for your rights to compensation in hearings before the Industrial Commission.
+We make sure the work you return to is suitable, fits within any physical restrictions set by your treating physician, and is not make work designed to cut off your benefits under the law.
 If you are unable to return to work, we make sure you continue to recover the full benefits and protection of the law.